Mercaptopurine

 • Inhibition of Purine Synthesis Enzymes: Blocks enzymes like amidophosphoribosyltransferase, reducing purine nucleotide synthesis.

-• Induction of Apoptosis: Causes cytotoxicity in rapidly dividing cells, particularly in leukemic cells
+• Induction of Apoptosis: Causes cytotoxicity in rapidly dividing cells, particularly in leukemic cells.

-Uses
+Uses of Mercaptopurine

 • Acute Lymphoblastic Leukemia (ALL): As part of combination chemotherapy regimens.